abpframework/abp/docs/en/Domain-Driven-Design-Implementation-Guide.md

 ### Core Building Blocks

-DDD mostly focuses on the Domain & Application Layers and ignores the Presentation and Infrastructure.
+DDD mostly **focuses on the Domain & Application Layers** and ignores the Presentation and Infrastructure.
 They are seen as *details* and the business layers should not depend on them.

+That doesn't mean the Presentation and Infrastructure layers are not important.
+They are very important.
+UI frameworks and database providers have their own rules and best practices that you need to know and apply.
+However these are not in the topics of DDD.

 This section introduces the essential building blocks of the Domain & Application Layers.